banzaicloud/thanos-operator/docs/setups.md

 You can define different Prometheuses and Endpoints via `StoreEndpoint` CRs.

 ## Query discovery
-Automatically discover all query on the cluster
+Automatically discover all Query instances (created by CRD) on the cluster

 ```
 apiVersion: monitoring.banzaicloud.io/v1alpha1